LeeMartin77/leemartin77.github.io/JekyllSite/_posts/2023-02-09-beware-the-increment.markdown

 ## How to test for increments

-Testing if your work has been structured into increments instead of iterations is relatively easy.
+Testing if work has been structured into increments instead of iterations is relatively easy.
 Take a piece of work, preferably a piece of work that is slated for slightly further into the future, and ask the following questions:

 - Could you do this now, without any of the other planned work?
 - If you do need to do other work first, is it just one piece that you need to do first?